OlenaBolokhonova/team_project_2/README_Project2.md

 Additionally, the dataset was already cleaned and contained no missing values—an unusual characteristic for real-world datasets, which often require substantial cleaning.
 The absence of references to surveys, sampling methods, or any clear data collection process further suggested that the dataset might be generated rather than real.

-Due to these concerns, our focus shifted from purely analyzing the data for marketing insights to investigating the nature of the dataset itself.
 Despite these limitations, we proceeded with the analysis to demonstrate how certain methods could be applied to real-world data projects.

-We employed several techniques that are valuable in analyzing customer behavior, including:
+We used several techniques that are valuable in analyzing customer behavior, including:

 - **Linear Regression** to identify potential relationships between variables like age, gender, discount applied, previous purchase and purchase amounts.
 - **Grouping Techniques** to segment data and analyze patterns within these groups.